Performance Consulting and Therapy

 Virtual performance consulting across the globe

-Teletherapy for athletes in Virginia, North Carolina, Florida, Utah, and Arizona
+Teletherapy for athletes in Virginia, North Carolina, Florida, Utah, Arizona, and Idaho

 How should I decide between performance consultation or therapy?